Course for yoga teachers, teacher trainees (and wellness professionals with yoga experience) with Charlotte Watts SYT

 – Sam McCarthy, Counselling Therapist and co-founder UMEUS foundation, Brighton

-There will be an hour’s lead practice each week – this will be recorded (sound only) for you to follow again in your own time, so that you don’t need to take notes but be fully present in the practice.
-This will bring in asana, somatic practices (eg from Feldenkrais and Tias Little’s SATYA training), breath consciousness, sounding/mantra and meditation.
+There will be an hour’s lead practice each 3 hour session (two on the day sessions) – this will be recorded (sound only) for you to follow again in your own time, so that you don’t need to take notes but be fully present in the practice.
+This will bring in asana, somatic practices (eg from Thomas Hanna, Feldenkrais and Tias Little’s SATYA training), breath consciousness, sounding/mantra and meditation.

 Yoga philosophy will be brought in as relevant to the course material, to also explore what aspects such as the yamas, gunas, koshas and chakras bring to new understandings of stress, trauma, fascia, movement patterns and self-regulation.
 The course will support the needs of teachers to foster their own resources and self-protection from burnout and compassion fatigue as they help and hold space for others.

 “Charlotte entwines her in-depth knowledge, wisdom and experience and delivers the course with humility.
 The knowledge shared within a safe and supportive space gives time to explore and nurture your own personal development and practice as well as giving the tools to support others.